Young People's Zone

 Creating positive images of children from care

-Our Voices competition, which is now in its third year, is a platform for the voices of children in and around the care system.
+Our Voices competition is a platform for the voices of children in and around the care system.
 It promotes a positive image by showcasing young people’s creativity and improving understanding of their experiences.
 The theme for 2019 was 'Growing up'.

 The national writing competition was launched in 2016 to mark Coram Voice’s 40th anniversary and in honour of our founder, Gwen James, who died in 2015.